-- 5.9 Section 60 of the Ordinance provides that the Commission may accept from a person a Commitment to take any action or refrain from taking action that the Commission considers appropriate to address its concerns about a possible contravention of, inter alia, the Merger Rule, in return for the Commission's agreement not to commence an investigation or bring proceedings in the Tribunal, or to terminate any investigation or proceedings that has been commenced. - 5.10 Section 60 thus provides for an opportunity to the parties to a merger to offer remedies to address the competition concerns that the Commission may identify in relation to a merger or proposed merger, in return for the Commission not taking, or ceasing, enforcement actions against them.
+- 5.9 The Commission may commence an investigation to decide whether it has reasonable cause to believe that a merger or a proposed merger is likely to contravene the Merger Rule, such that proceedings should be brought before the Tribunal.
+However, section 60 of the Ordinance provides that the Commission may accept from a person a commitment to take any action or refrain from taking action that the Commission considers appropriate to address its concerns about a possible contravention of, inter alia, the Merger Rule, in return for the Commission's agreement not to commence an investigation or bring proceedings in the Tribunal, or to terminate any investigation or proceedings that has been commenced. - 5.10 Section 60 thus provides for an opportunity to the parties to a merger to offer remedies to address the competition concerns that the Commission may identify in relation to a merger or proposed merger, in return for the Commission not taking, or ceasing, enforcement actions against them.
 Such circumstances may arise, for example, where parties to a proposed merger have notified the transaction to the Commission for an informal advice, and the Commission is of the view that the proposed merger raises certain competition concerns and intends to take further action were the proposed merger to proceed.